 Types And Methods Of Irrigation

-Irrigation is one of the most important components in agriculture.
+Irrigation is one of the most important parts in agriculture.
 There are different types and methods of irrigation used worldwide.
 In this article types, methods, and importance of irrigation are briefly discussed.

 What Is Irrigation?

 The process of supplying water artificially to the crops in an adequate amount for cultivation is known as Irrigation.
 Crops require water for their production at frequent intervals but in a controlled manner.